Dera4L/Creating-a-flask-jwt-authentication-using-python/README.md

-# Creating-a-flask-jwt-authentication-using-python
+FLASK JWT AUTHENTICATION USING PYTHON

-Using python to create a jwt authentication
+A simple jwt authentication program that helps protect user's password